Towards Explaining Distribution Shifts: Explaining Shifts via Transport Maps

 \subsection{Intrinsically Interpretable Transportation Maps}

-In order to find such a mapping between distributions, it is natural to look to Optimal Transport (OT) and its extensive prior work in this field \cite{cuturi2013sinkhorn, arjovsky2017wasserstein, torres2021survey, peyre2019Computational}.
-An OT mapping is defined as a method of optimally moving points from one distribution to another given a transport cost function $c$ and is formally defined as: where $\Tpush \sourceD$ is the push forward operator that can be viewed as applying the $T$ mapping onto all points in $\sourceD$, and $\Tpush \sourceD = \targetD$ is the marginal constraint, meaning that $\TOT$ must perfectly align the source distribution and the target.

-OT is a natural starting point for shift explanations as it allows for a rich geometric structure on the space of distributions, and by finding a mapping which minimizes a transport cost we are forcing our mapping to retain as much information about the original $\xvec$ samples when aligning $\sourceD$ and $\targetD$.
+To find such a mapping between distributions, it is natural to look to Optimal Transport (OT) and its extensive prior work in this field \cite{cuturi2013sinkhorn, arjovsky2017wasserstein, torres2021survey, peyre2019Computational}.
+An OT mapping given a transportation cost function $c$ is a method of optimally moving points from one distribution to align with another distribution and is defined as: where $\Tpush \sourceD$ is the pushforward operator that can be viewed as applying $T$ to all points in $\sourceD$, and $\Tpush \sourceD = \targetD$ is the marginal constraint, which means the pushforward distribution must match the target distribution.
+OT is a natural starting point for shift explanations as it allows for a rich geometric structure on the space of distributions, and by finding a mapping that minimizes a transport cost we are forcing our mapping to retain as much information about the original $\xvec$ samples when aligning $\sourceD$ and $\targetD$.
 For more details about OT, please see \cite{villani2009optimal, peyre2019Computational}.

-However, since OT considers all possible mappings which satisfies the marginal constraint, this means the resulting $\TOT$ can be arbitrarily complex and thus possibly uninterpretable as a shift explanation.
+However, since OT considers all possible mappings which satisfy the marginal constraint, this means the resulting $\TOT$ can be arbitrarily complex and thus possibly uninterpretable as a shift explanation.
 We can alleviate this by restricting the candidate transport maps to belong to a set of user-defined interpretable mappings $\IntSet$.
-However, this problem can be infeasible if $\IntSet$ does not contain a mapping which satisfies the marginal constraint.
-Therefore, we can use Lagrangian relaxation to relax the marginal constraint, giving us an \emph{Interpretable Transport} mapping $\TIT$: where $\phi( \cdot, \cdot )$ is a divergence function, which, unless otherwise stated, is assumed to be the squared Wasserstein-2 metric.
+However, this problem can be infeasible if $\IntSet$ does not contain a mapping that satisfies the marginal alignment constraint.
+Therefore, we can use Lagrangian relaxation to relax the marginal constraint, giving us an \emph{Interpretable Transport} mapping $\TIT$: where $\phi( \cdot, \cdot )$ is a distribution divergence function (e.g., KL or Wasserstein).
+In this paper, we will assume $c$ is the squared Euclidean cost and $\phi( \cdot, \cdot )$ is the squared Wasserstein-2 metric, unless stated otherwise.
 Due to the heavily complex and context-specific nature of distribution shift, it is likely that $\IntSet$ would be initialized based on context.
 However, we suggest two \emph{general} methods in the next section as a starting point and hope that future work can build upon this framework for specific contexts.